Endomorph, Ectomorph, or Mesomorph? How to exercise for your body type

 There are three different types of somatotypes, which describe the general shape of the human body — endomorphs, ectomorphs, and mesomorphs.
 While it’s not a universally accepted science, some experts say that considering where your body type typically stores fat and its natural shape can give you greater success when it comes to your exercise and weight loss goals.
 The somatotypes were developed by American psychologist William Sheldon in the 1940s.

-To find out more, we spoke to Jess Evans, a FightCamp Trainer, and USA Boxing Coach.
+To find out more, we spoke to Jess Evans, a FightCamp Trainer, and USA Boxing Coach certified.
 Read on to learn more about the different body types and the best diet and exercise advice for your body type.

 Why do somatotypes matter?